Los Angeles vs San Diego: Which city is better for real estate?

 Virtual staging transforms empty rooms into beautifully furnished spaces in under 60 seconds.
 In competitive markets, first impressions matter — 97% of buyers start their search online.
 Staged listing photos get more clicks, more showings, and higher offers.
 At $0.10 per image, virtual staging delivers professional results at a fraction of physical staging costs ($2,000-$5,000+).

-How does commuting differ between the two cities?
+How does climate affect staging choices between the two metros?